cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/cm-mooc.rst

 Original source is at
 https://github.com/cloudmesh/introduction_to_cloud_computing

-You can import or export more notebook files.
+You can import or export more IPython Notebook files.

 Stop IPython Notebook on Cloudmesh VM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^